demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-ip-policy-list

 ***
 List an IP policy.
-If a id is given, the command will return the information about the wanted IP policy.
+If an ID is given, the command will return the information about the specified IP policy.

 #### Base Command